Bagaar/ember-breadcrumbs/README.md

 #### Advantages

-Leaving behind breadcrumbs like this might seem very verbose, but actually it's pretty flexible and has some advantages:
+Leaving behind breadcrumbs like this might seem very verbose, but it's actually pretty flexible and has some advantages:

-1. Because you leave behind breadcrumbs inside templates, the addon doesn't have to take async model hooks into account.
+1. Because you leave behind breadcrumbs inside templates, the addon doesn't have to take async model hooks into account
 2. Because you use Ember's `<LinkTo />` component to define breadcrumb links, you have complete control over:
    - **how you define them** (inline vs. block)
    - **how they should work** (route, dynamic segments, query parameters, ...)